-A sideswipe accident is one where the side of one vehicle collides with (or “swipes”) the side of another.
-These collisions are also sometimes is called a “lane change accident”, a “blind spot accident” or a “glancing blow” because of how the crash typically occurs.
+A sideswipe or lane change crash happens when the side of one vehicle collides with (or “swipes”) the side of another.
+These collisions are also sometimes called a “blind spot accident” or a “glancing blow” because of how the crash typically occurs.

 Causes of Truck Sideswipe Accidents